Cadregich/web-face-render-minecraft/README.md

 # MinecraftFaceRender
-A script from a regular minecraft skin file will display its face with the support of the second skin layer and cross-browser compatibility
+A script from a regular minecraft skin file will display its face

+# Features
+* Second skin layer support
+* HD Skins support
+* Crossbrowser compatibility